 The method for disposing of condensate varies according to local codes.
 Consult your local code or authority having jurisdiction.
-Neutralizer kit is available for use with this furnace.
-Refer to the technical sales literature for part numbers.
-Please follow the instructions provided with the kit.

-This furnace has multiple options for positioning the vent pipe as described in the, Vent and Inducer Assembly Options section (page 15).
 Each of the condensate drain lines must be J-trapped using field supplied parts.
-After the condensate lines are J-trapped, they may be combined together when routed to the drain.
+After the condensate lines are J-trapped, they may be combined together into a single run to the drain.
+The drain lines must be routed downward to ensure proper drainage from furnace.